Skip to main content

 • Soft-skill claims without an artifact.
 "Demonstrated strong collaboration" only lands when paired with a shipped result.

-If the internship has fewer than three real bullets, that's a sign the experience belongs lower on the resume or compressed into a single line under "Other Experience" — not stretched with filler to fill space.
+If the internship has fewer than three real bullets, that's a sign the experience belongs lower on the resume or compressed into a single line under "Other Experience," not stretched with filler to fill space.
+Honestly, one tight shipped-and-measured bullet does more for you than three padded ones, every time.

 Frequently asked questions